CynthiaM7/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 1. isdigit: Write a function that checks for a digit (0 through 9).
 2. Multiplication: Write a function that multiplies two integers.
 3. Numbers: Write a function that prints the numbers, from 0 to 9, followed by a new line.
+4. Write a function that prints the numbers, from 0 to 9, followed by a new line, but does not print 2 & 4.